samkatt/gbapomdp/README.md

     - implement logging framework
     - implement static analysing mechanism
     - think of how to do checks (exceptions, asserts, none at all?)
+    - possibly allow actions to be part of input of nets
 * test
     - envs
     - integration (does everything *run*)